Time magazine's Jan. 18 cover features two female first-time candidates from Michigan.

 opinion contributor who recently announced she's getting into politics was among them.
 Michele Oberholtzer

-, who is running for Michigan House District 4, is hiding underneath the I in "Time."
+, who is running to represent Michigan's 4th House District, is hiding underneath the I in "Time."
 Right below the "S," Time

 tells us, is Farmington city council candidate Maria Taylor